Part of the series Counselling: What It Is — And What It Isn’t.

 Whether we aim to cure, or to truly care.

-Here is what the Swiss Association for Counselling wrote about it, sometime mid-2025: click the image for it to popup up on your screen.
+The Swiss Association for Counselling (SGfB) wrote about this distinction, sometime mid-2025: click the image for it to popup up on your screen.

 The essence is this: therapy aims to cure mental illness, counselling seeks to help people with the ups and downs of normal human life: grief, breakups, stress, periods of prolonged sadness, family strains, etcetera.